 Anxiety is an undivided part of our life.
-We feel anxious before meeting our crush, when giving a speech, going to the dentist, etc. That is normal.
-But if you experience these symptoms regularly, then you need to see a psychologist.
+We feel anxious before meeting our crush, giving a speech, going to the dentist, etc. That is normal.
+But if you experience these symptoms regularly, you need to see a psychologist.

 Usually, a panic attack lasts for a few minutes.

 Anxiety results from a combination of several factors:

 Genetic predisposition – Some people may have a genetic predisposition toward anxiety.

 Personality traits – Research suggests that children with particular characteristics are more likely to develop anxiety than others.

 Some traits are children who are easily concerned, inhibited, shy, or lack self-esteem.

 Response to the challenge of adulthood – When people experience a period of high stress, such as feeling trapped in an awful job or relationship; change in living arrangements; the death of someone they love; having babies, etc.

 A situation where stress starts accumulating to the point the person feels it is way too much.